Daring Adventures

 Daring Adventures is the fifth studio album by Richard Thompson, released in 1986.

 After sales of his 1985 release Across a Crowded Room had not met expectations, Thompson was under pressure from his record label to deliver with his next album.

-The first Thompson album to be recorded in the USA, Daring Adventures is a marked departure from its predecessors with a slicker, more commercial sound and backing provided by American session players.
+The first Thompson album to be recorded in the US, Daring Adventures is a marked departure from its predecessors with a slicker, more commercial sound and backing provided by American session players.
 It marked the start of a controversial five-album collaboration between Thompson and new producer Mitchell Froom that was regarded, in some quarters, to have "Americanised" and commercialised Thompson's style and sound.
 The album is variously seen as a sell-out under pressure from a record company, or as an attempt to reach a wider audience.

 With songs like "A Bone Through Her Nose", "Baby Talk" and "Valerie", the album also marked a shift in Thompson's songwriting away from the seemingly personal and towards the character portraits for which he has since become renowned.
-"Al Bowlly's in Heaven" and "How Will I Ever Be Simple Again" are two of Thompson's best-loved songs and concert staples, the latter is also one of the more frequently covered Thompson songs.
+"Al Bowlly's in Heaven" and "How Will I Ever Be Simple Again" are two of Thompson's best-loved songs and concert staples; the latter is also one of the more frequently covered Thompson songs.